ETH-4-Climate/merge4climate/_pages/take-action.md

 [Sign on to this joint statement]() expressing the Ethereum community's commitment to mitigate the historical emissions of Proof-of-Work.

-Join the [Merge4Climate Discord](https://discord.gg/ZWY2Mxb5aM) to join the conversation and help develop Ethereum's climate-positive strategy.
+Join the [ETH 4 Climate Discord](https://discord.gg/ZWY2Mxb5aM) to join the conversation and help develop Ethereum's climate-positive strategy.

 ## Spread the Word